On generalizing Lutz twists: Introduction

 We remark that our proof relies on cut-and-paste techniques and branch cover techniques that seem to be new to the literature.
 These techniques should be useful in constructing contact structures on higher dimensional manifolds and will be more fully explored and systematized in a future paper.

 {\em Acknowledgements.} The first author was partially supported by NSF Grant DMS-0804820.
-We are also grateful for valuable comments Klaus Niederkr\"uger made on a first draft of this note.
+We are grateful for valuable comments Klaus Niederkr\"uger made on a first draft of this paper.
 We also thank the original referees of the paper who pointed out a gap in the original proof of our main result and made many other valuable suggestions concerning the manuscript and exposition.
+We finally thank the second referee who also made many valuable suggestions to improve the paper.